News & Media

 The Leonard J. Kaplan Center for Wellness has officially opened its doors, ushering in a new era of recreation and wellness at UNCG focused on lifelong well-being for the campus community.

-“As soon as you walk in the door, you have access to everything – the pools, Outdoor Adventures programs and all the other activity spaces.
+“As soon as you walk in the door, you have access to everything – the pools, Outdoor Adventures programs, and all the other activity spaces.
 That’s something we didn’t have in the other facility,” said Dr. Jill Beville, director of recreation and wellness at UNCG.
-“We’re really excited about the variety of equipment, programming and educational opportunities that are going to be offered.”
+“We’re really excited about the variety of equipment, programing, and educational opportunities that are going to be offered.”

 In conjunction with the opening of the building, UNCG’s Wellness Center and Campus Recreation have merged to create the Department of Recreation & Wellness, a unification that reflects a national trend of aligning recreation and wellness.
 UNCG’s Wellness program, which provides education on areas such as sexual health, mental health, sexual violence and relationships, alcohol and other drugs, nutrition and body image, is now housed in the Kaplan Center, a move that allows for greater focus on overall well-being.